CodeTanzania/emis/CONTRIBUTING.md

 If somebody claims an issue but doesn't follow up for more than two weeks, it's fine to take it over but you should still leave a comment.

+## Sending a Pull Request

+The core team is monitoring for pull requests.
+We will review your pull request and either merge it, request changes to it, or close it with an explanation.
+We'll do our best to provide updates and feedback throughout the process.

 ## Style Guide

 Look at [Airbnb's Style Guide](https://github.com/airbnb/javascript) will guide you in the right direction.